hemantksingh/messup-learn/People/Interviews.md

 * Action oriented - What is more important - getting things right or delivering value to customers?
 * Simplification - Tell me about a time when you simplified or innovated something and it went wrong?

+## Techniques

+* You can adopt the labels and mirrors technique to learn more about the person
+  * It looks like
+  * It sounds like
+* Active listening

 ## Selling the role

 * Find out what they are looking for and the motivations of leaving their current role